The student’s extravagant lifestyle shocked many, especially after Canadian media learned that his father was a Taoist leader in China.

 YorkRegion.com, citing anonymous police sources, reported that Lu’s father is the head of an organization responsible for building temples and churches in China and that Lu’s mother’s side of the family was even wealthier.

-Hong Kong-based media Singtao reported on April 4 that Lu’s father is Lu Wenrong, vice chairman of the Taoist Association of China, a Beijing-sanctioned religious organization that serves the purpose of ensuring all Chinese Taoist practitioners support the Chinese Communist Party’s (CCP) policies.
+Hong Kong-based media Singtao reported on April 4 that Lu’s father, 4u, Wenrong, is vice chairman of the Taoist Association of China.
+This Beijing-sanctioned religious organization ensures that all Chinese Taoist practitioners support the Chinese Communist Party’s (CCP) policies.

 Lu is also a local representative in Hainan Province to the Chinese People’s Political Consultative Conference, a CCP political advisory body.

-In addition, he’s director of the Yuchan Palace, one of the most famous Taoist temples in China.
-The temple is part of a popular tourist attraction named the Wenbi Mountain Cultural Tourism Zone, which welcomes millions of visitors yearly.
+In addition, he’s the director of the Yuchan Palace, one of the most famous Taoist temples in China.
+The temple is part of a popular tourist attraction named the Wenbi Mountain Cultural Tourism Zone, which welcomes millions yearly visitors.

 Chinese netizens wondered if Lu gained his wealth from the tourist site entry fees.